joeribakker/vue-quill-component/README.md

 </style>
 ```

-[Registration](https://quilljs.com/docs/api/#register) of formats and modules happens using the Quill class, which is shared between components.
-Make sure you register your extensions before the editor component is mounted.
+Before mounting the component, make sure you [register](https://quilljs.com/docs/api/#register) all formats and modules you want to use with Quill:

 ```js
 import Quill from 'quill';